kevchu3/openshift4-upi-homelab/README.md

 ### 2. Bare metal installation

-I continued with a [bare metal installation], following the steps in the documentation:
+I continued with the bare metal installation, following the steps in the [documentation]
   * Generating an SSH private key and adding it to the agent
   * Obtaining the installation program
     * Place `openshift-install` binary in this Git repository's home directory